Mission, Vision, & Values

 HA 4325 Healthcare Strategic Management.
 (3-0) This capstone class integrates accounting, finance, marketing, MIS, and organizational behavior in the creation of sustainable competitive advantage.
 Health care case studies will be used to illustrate key concepts.

 HA 4440 Practicum Internship A. (0-16) Students with specialization in management participate in a health services based practicum.
 Experiences in providing opportunities for observation, participation, and practical application of administrative or management skills in the institutional setting are required.
-Prerequisites: Must have a 2.25 major GPA and have completed all junior year major courses.
+Must have a 2.25 major GPA and have completed all junior year major courses.